 Our analysis so far assumes that the actual participation rate N is unknown to bidders.
-In this section, we investigate whether allowing disclosure of number of actual contestants could improve the optimal contest design.
-Assuming that the actual participation is observable to the contest designer, we explore whether the designer can benefit from disclosing the realization of N to participating bidders before they place their bids.
+Firm's actual entry often involves unobservable or unverifiable actions.
+However, we further consider it as a possible institutional element.
+In this section, we assume that the actual participation rate is observable to the contest designer, we explore whether the designer can benefit from disclosing N.

-Let the contest designer commit to her disclosure policy prior to the entry-bidding game.
+We let the contest designer commit to her disclosure policy prior to the entry-bidding game.
 Upon learning the disclosure policy, bidders enter and bid.
-Denote by d the policy that commits to announcing the true realization of N to participating bidders and by c the policy that concealing the actual N. Participants learn N before they bid if and only if policy d is chosen.
+Denote by d the policy that commits to announcing the true realization of N to participating bidders and by c the policy that conceals the actual N. Participants learn N before they bid if and only if policy d is chosen.
 The actual number of participants N then becomes common knowledge upon its realization.
-Under policy c, our basic setting remains.
+Under policy c, our basic setting remains.We explore which policy elicits higher bids.